wumpz/wumpz.github.io/_posts/2020-12-30-window-functions.md

 |4|1|E|3|4
 |5|1|G|3|5

-This **strange** behaviour of the **last_value** can easily explained by the used range within the partition: **first row to actual row**.
+This **strange** behaviour of the **last_value** can be easily explained by the used range within the partition: **first row to actual row**.

-Now two methods that do not seem to use the standard range definition as a default.
-But  the complete partition data.
+Now two methods that do not seem to use the standard range definition as a default, but the complete partition.

 window function|description
 ---------------|------------------